 Q: Your artistic pursuits extend beyond photography.
 What do you do?
 Any exhibitions coming up?

 I paint some of the lonely, abandoned things that I photograph.
 I sometimes work with oils, and more recently I’ve been mostly doing watercolor.
 I have four young children and finding time to paint is a challenge!
-I’m looking for a place to exhibit at Art-A-Whirl in Northeast Minneapolis in May, and am considering applying for the Grand Cities Art Fest in June.
+I’m looking for a place to exhibit at Art-A-Whirl in Northeast Minneapolis in May (editor’s note: 2016), and am considering applying for the Grand Cities Art Fest in June.

 Q: Where can people see more of your work?